 Families form the bedrock of our society and our future.
 There may be no better predictor of income mobility—escaping poverty to future success—than being raised in an intact two-parent family.
 Yet despite this, family formation has been declining for decades, driven by changing cultural norms, rising costs of parenting and housing, rising levels of student debt, and a growing fear of the costs of family breakdown.
 As a child of divorce, I know personally the strain, uncertainty, blame, doubt, and anger which results from the breakdown of a family, which is why I believe we must do everything in our power to remove unnecessary financial impediments which hold back family formation and break down existing families.

 I am pro-life.
-I believe a unique and valuable human life begins at conception and that the human rights of preborn children should be legally protected.
+I believe a unique and valuable human life begins at conception and that the human rights of preborn children matter.
 I believe this not because of religion, but because of science, because of reciprocity, because I know the pain of miscarriage, and because the lives of both my parents (who were born to minors) were directly saved by California’s pre-1970 laws protecting preborn children.

-I fully recognize that most Washingtonians and residents of the 44th District may not agree with me, and any attempt to force through a bill substantially banning abortion would be met with an immediate referendum which would repeal the law.
+I fully recognize that most Washingtonians and residents of the 44th District may not agree with me, and I do not believe legislators should overturn the will of the voters.
+Further, any attempt to force through a bill restricting abortion would be met with an immediate referendum which would repeal the law.
 As such, I believe there are two more productive courses of action: first, people must be convinced that the rights of preborn children are indeed human rights worth defending.

 Second, we must reduce the cost of bearing and raising children: birth costs, health care costs, child care costs, supply costs, school costs, costs to one’s career.
 Washington’s paid parental leave law was a good first step, as are efforts to increase the federal child tax credit, but we need to do much more to build a system where no one is ever deemed too expensive to live.